 Meridian (thiamethoxam) is a product of Syngenta and was delayed in its registration a number of years ago.
 It is closely related to other neonicitinoids such as Merit (imidacloprid) and has shown excellent white grub control throughout the country.
-Some folks like the fact that it is a little more water soluble than some of its competitors and feel that it gets to work a little more quickly, although this has been hard to document in studies.
+Some folks like the fact that it is a little more water soluble than some of its competitors and feel like it gets to work a little quicker, although this has been hard to document in studies.

 Allectus: A Combination Product